w3c/wai-media-guide/description.md

 ## Introduction

-_What:_ Audio description describes visual information needed to understand the content.
-It is usually narration added to the soundtrack.
+_What:_ Audio description describes visual information needed to understand the content. _(For example, "Pat opens a jewelry box, looks at a diamond engagement ring, and cries".)_ Description is usually narration added to the soundtrack.

 _Who:_ Description provides content to people who are blind and others who cannot see the video adequately.